ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 For loading in larger amounts of data, Postgres has the `copy` statement allowing us to insert rows from a CSV file or from a binary file.[^copy-binary-note] `copy` is faster than multi-row inserts as `copy` as Postgres reads data straight from the file and optimizes parsing, planning, and WAL usage knowing there is a lot of data to load.

 [^copy-binary-note]: Binary is _usually_ a more compact representation for floats and timestamps than plaintext so I was hoping to also benchmark `copy` with the binary format thinking it might be much faster.
 Unfortunately the [format Postgres expects](https://www.postgresql.org/docs/current/sql-copy.html) seems non-trivial and I couldn't easily find a library that would give me the binary I needed.
 And [Nick Babcock](https://nickb.dev/blog/disecting-the-postgres-bulk-insert-and-binary-format/) actually found that binary is no faster than csv, so it didn't seem worth trying.
+For reference, 31 days of ERA5 data takes up 7.8 GiB in NetCDF form and 71 GiB in CSV form.

 Once you have a CSV file it's as simple as